StudioEtrange/goconfig-cli/README.md

 	./tool.sh build

-goconfig-cli binary is in release folder
+goconfig-cli binary built for your current-platform is in release folder

 	./tool.sh clean

 remove any release and temporary workspace

-	./tool.sj prepare-cross
+	./tool.sh prepare-cross
 	./tool.sh build-cross

 cross-compiled version of goconfig-cli are in release folder